-Further, the number of shares registered in this offering may have a negative impact on our ability to issue additional shares at a price acceptable to us and in an amount sufficient to allow us to execute our business strategy.
-We expect to raise additional capital by issuing equity or equity-linked securities in subsequent offerings.
-The consummation of any subsequent proposed offering, or the possible issuance of additional shares of Common Stock upon exercise or conversion, as applicable, of the PIPE Shares, Series B Shares and PIPE Warrants, may have an adverse effect on our ability to raise additional capital on terms favorable to us or that are not substantially dilutive to existing shareholders.
+After this offering, we expect to raise additional capital by issuing equity or equity-linked securities in subsequent offerings.
+The consummation of this offering and any future offering or the possible issuance of additional shares of Common Stock upon exercise or conversion, as applicable, of the PIPE Shares, Series B Shares and PIPE Warrants, may have an adverse effect on our ability to raise additional capital on terms favorable to us or that are not substantially dilutive to existing shareholders.
 If we are unable to raise additional capital by issuing equity or equity-linked securities on terms favorable to us, we may not have sufficient liquidity to execute on our business strategy.
-In addition, any such proposed offering, or the possible issuance of additional shares of Common Stock upon exercise or conversion, as applicable, of the PIPE Shares, Series B Shares and PIPE Warrants, could have an adverse effect on the market price of our Common Stock because the additional shares that would be sold in such offering, or issued upon exercise or conversion, as applicable, of the PIPE Shares, Series B Shares and PIPE Warrants, represent a significant portion of the issued and outstanding shares of our Common Stock, and the price of the shares of Common Stock sold in such offering may be below the current market price of our Common Stock, or the Common Stock issued upon exercise or conversion, as applicable, of the PIPE Shares, Series B Shares and PIPE Warrants could be significantly dilutive to existing holders of our Common Stock.
+In addition, consummation of this offering and any future offering or the possible issuance of additional shares of Common Stock upon exercise or conversion, as applicable, of the PIPE Shares, Series B Shares and PIPE Warrants, could have an adverse effect on the market price of our Common Stock because the additional shares that will be sold in this offering or any future offering, or issued upon exercise or conversion, as applicable, of the PIPE Shares of the issued and outstanding shares of our Common Stock and the price of the shares of Common Stock sold in this offering or any future offering may be below the current market price of our Common Stock issued upon exercise or conversion, as applicable, of the PIPE Shares, Series B Shares, Series B Shares and PIPE Shares, Series B Shares of Our Common Stock and the price of the shares of Common Stock sold in this offering or any future offering may be below the current market price of our Common Stock issued upon exercise or conversion, as applicable, of the PIPE Shares, Series B Shares and PIPE Shares, Series B Sh